gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 ^^^^^^^^^^^^^^^^^^

 - `goBILDA Dual Mode Servo (Torque) (25-2-torque) <https://www.gobilda.com/2000-series-dual-mode-servo-25-2-torque/>`_
   - A very good price to performance servo.
-It is dual mode, has a higher then average output torque (and correspondingly lower speed), and steel gearbox.
+It is dual mode, has a higher than average output torque (and correspondingly lower speed), and steel gearbox.
 - `goBILDA Dual Mode Servo (Speed) (25-3) <https://www.gobilda.com/2000-series-dual-mode-servo-25-3-speed/>`_
   - A very good price to performance servo.
-It is dual mode, has a higher then average output speed (and correspondingly lower torque), and steel gearbox.
+It is dual mode, has a higher than average output speed (and correspondingly lower torque), and steel gearbox.
 - `REV Smart Servo <https://www.revrobotics.com/rev-41-1097/>`_
-  - While very good price to performance, its brass gearbox makes it less recommended then goBILDA Dual Mode Servos
+  - While very good price to performance, its brass gearbox makes it less recommended than goBILDA Dual Mode Servos
 - `Andymark High Speed/Torque Servo <https://www.andymark.com/products/programmable-servos>`_
   - A newcomer to the market, this servo is extremely promising as a price to performance servo, with a unique 5mm hex output and imperial half inch mounting pattern.
-The high speed variant has more power output then the commonly used goBILDA Dual Mode servo.
-The high torque servo has a higher efficiency then the goBILDA Dual Mode servo. **It is unreleased at the time of writing, so these claims have not been verified.** This servo has been included due to Andymark's historical reliability.
+The high speed variant has more power output than the commonly used goBILDA Dual Mode servo.
+The high torque servo has a higher efficiency than the goBILDA Dual Mode servo. **It is unreleased at the time of writing, so these claims have not been verified.** This servo has been included due to Andymark's historical reliability.

 Premium Options
 ^^^^^^^^^^^^^^^